JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/rightclick/index.md

 ### `format`

-The message that will be sent to the player who right-clicked on another player.
+The message that will be sent to the player who right-clicked on another player

 [//]: # (message.yml)
 <!--@include: @/parts/words.md#setting-->